Wightslayer/OOPDeepLearningCPP/README.md

 unzip mnist_data.zip
 ```

-For compilation, I used the hello world makefile provided by Udacity to compile the program.
+For compilation, I used the starter repo makefile provided by Udacity to compile the program.
 You can perform the following steps to compile and run the program:

 ```
  mkdir build